10 Light Pollution Filters for Astrophotography in the City

 A clip-in DSLR filter will sit underneath most camera lenses.

-Clip-in models are great for camera lens work, while 2″ round-mounted versions are great for threading into your telescope flattener or filter drawer
+Clip-in models are great for camera lens work, while 2″ round-mounted versions are great for threading into your telescope flattener or filter drawer.

 I can’t tell you which light pollution filter is best for your needs, but hopefully, the examples shown in this post will give you a better understanding of what to expect.

-The SkyTech L-Pro Max was designed for moderately light-polluted areas, although many are using this filter under some bright skies.
-The SkyTech variation shares a striking resemblance to the Optolong L-Pro, which you will see a lot in the filter world.
+The Optolong L-Pro was designed for moderately light-polluted areas, although many are using this filter under some bright skies.
+This is a true broadband filter that aims to preserve the natural colors of stars in the night sky.

-Broadband targets such as galaxies and reflection nebulae are some of the most difficult targets to capture from the city, and the images above are a testament to the practicality and performance of the SkyTech L-Pro Max.
+It includes a mild filter against known artificial light sources, including LED street lights.
+Broadband targets such as galaxies and reflection nebulae are some of the most difficult targets to capture from the city, and the image below is a testament to the practicality and performance of the L-Pro.

 The following image of the Iris Nebula was captured using a ZWO ASI294MC Pro from my Bortle Scale Class 6/7 backyard using the Optolong L-Pro filter.